 Terraform Lambda Scheduled Event’s!

-And on that note we concludes today’s article.
+And on that note we conclude today’s article.
 Hopefully that should give you everything you need to know in order to setup a Terraform Lambda Scheduled Event.

 CloudWatch events are a great way to schedule your Lambda functions on a recurring basis.
 When you think about it there are so many different ways you can leverage scheduled functionality for different purposes — so you’ve got a great tool to start to experiment with.